-The GHG Inventory includes all GHG emissions issued from [Example Company] business activities.
+The GHG Inventory includes all GHG emissions issued from [Example] business activities.

 The GHG emissions were consolidated according to a control approach.
-Thus, all GHG emissions and removals from facilities over which [Example Company] has financial or operational control were taken into account.
+Thus, all GHG emissions and removals from facilities over which [Example] has operational control were taken into account.